years ago it didn't matter too much

 that there were a dozen or so

-incompatible systems of television in the world.
-Distance was a great
+incompatible systems of television in countries in the world.
+Distance and

 But times have changed.